Religious significance of rice in India: Festivals

-The biggest harvest festivals in India are linked to the time when rice is harvested; invariably held during mid January.
-Bihu in Assam, Pongal in Tamil Nadu, Makara Sankranthi in Karnataka and in northern and western states of India are all festivals where newly harvested rice is offered to the gods amidst lots fanfare that stretches over 2–4 days.
-On the Pongal festival day, in Tamil Nadu at dawn the ritual observed is of preparing a dish in a mud pot by boiling rice, milk and jaggery till the preparation boils over.
-It is called Sakkara pongal in Tamil language and the ritual portends wealth and happiness.
-There are also smaller festivals linked to pre-sowing, sowing, pre-transplanting, transplanting, invoking the rain gods, protecting and pre-harvesting.
+Festivals are linked to pre-sowing, sowing, pre-transplanting, transplanting, invoking the rain gods, protecting and pre-harvesting.
 Pongal was the biggest and still the most celebrated festival in India.
-It is also called as Thai/Tai Pongal, which is a four days festival and is dedicated to the Sun god and corresponds to Makara Sankranthi.
 On the day of Makara Sankranthi, cows and bullocks are washed and beautifully decorated, clothed, horns painted, decked with flowers and fed with Pongal recognising their total involvement in the agricultural process of giving milk and tilling the land.